The number of distinct adjacent pairs in geometrically distributed words: Introduction

 \section{Introduction}

 A sequence of geometric random variables of length $n$ is a sequence of $n$ independent and identically distributed geometric random variables ($\Gamma_1, \Gamma_2, \dots, \Gamma_n$) where

 The smaller the value of $q$, the greater the prevalence of smaller numbers in the sequence.
-So $p$ is the probability of obtaining the letter 1, where $0\le p\le 1$ and $pq^{i-1}$ is the probability of obtaining the letter $i$ in any given position of the word.
+So $p$ is the probability of obtaining the letter 1, where $0\le p\le 1$, and $pq^{i-1}$ is the probability of obtaining the letter $i$ in any given position of the word.
 In this paper a {\em word} will mean a {\em geometrically distributed random word}.
+This probabilistic model is the usual Bernoulli memoryless model with infinite alphabet and a geometrical distribution on letters.

-There are many recent references on sequences of geometric random variables, see for example \cite{ABBKP, akp06, FP, KW, KP96, L, LPW, lopr06, LW, Prod96, P, CP}.
+The combinatorial interest in this topic can be seen in many recent references on sequences of geometric random variables, see for example \cite{ABBKP, akp06, CP, FP, KW, KP96, L, LPW, lopr06, LW, Prod96, P}.

+Our study of pairs also has potential application in information theory relating to more efficient storage of digital information.
+The first \cite{gulomb} is related to the design of optimal codes for geometrically distributed variables.
+The second \cite{BCSV} considers optimal prefix codes for pairs of geometrically distributed variables.
+The third \cite{MSW, WSS} consider a slightly different (two-sided) distribution for symbols which is used in applications.

 In this paper, given a word of length $n$, we study the number of distinct adjacent two letter patterns (or pairs).
 This is a generalisation of the problem of distinct values previously studied in \cite{akp06} by two of the current authors and subsequently in \cite{LPW}.
 A pair is made up of two consecutive letters $\Gamma_i \Gamma_{i+1}$ for $i=1$ to $n-1$.
-So for example the word $\Gamma_n = 12412413$ is a sequence of geometric random variables of length $n=8$.
+So for example the word $\Gamma = 12412413$ is a sequence of geometric random variables of length $n=8$.
 It is made up with four distinct letters 1 to 4 and it has four distinct pairs namely: 12, 24, 41, and 13.

 In Section \ref{DirCount} we count the expected number of distinct pairs in short words.
 Thereafter, in Section \ref{ExpNum}, we tackle the problem of the expected number of distinct pairs in a randomly generated word of length $n$.
 Here is an outline of our approach: We utilize the methodology of the paper by Bassino, Cl\'{e}ment and Nicod\`{e}me, see \cite{BCN}.
-The full strength of this paper is not needed, because (in this case) we are only studying ``reduced" set of patterns, i.e., we are always analyzing patterns of length two.
-These methods are available in many other sources, but the Bassino (et al.) paper has some nice examples that make the material accessible to people who are new to this methodology.
+The full strength of this paper is not needed, because (in this case) we are only studying ``reduced" sets of patterns, i.e., we are always analyzing patterns of length two.
+These methods are available in many other sources (for example the auto-correlation polynomial method used by Guibas and Odlyzko \cite{guod}), but the Bassino (et al.) paper has some nice examples that make the material accessible to people who are new to this methodology.